bradendouglass/Resume/resume.md

 Community Advocate ("Social Media Artificier")
 2009 - 2010
 A fledgling social media marketing firm was looking to fill a position with someone who had past experience yet, had a impressive grasp on emerging technology.
 Community advocates  plan and implement specific online brand building techniques for a diverse group of clients.
 Successful clients and advocates leverage company profiles in order to listen to customer needs, conduct research and development, interact freely with new and emerging customers, build friendships, and improve sales.

-__It and Social Media Freelancer__
-2008 - 2009
-Client based work focusing on Social Media Consulting, Web Design/Development and IT needs.
-All technology work performed in a Mac (10.4 / 10.5 Server), Linux, Windows (XP / Vista / 7) based network environment.

 Education
 ---------------